 Why Does Performance Management Matter?

 At its heart, performance management is the art of ensuring that employees are performing to expectations.
 It uses a continuous combination of stages to provide feedback for employees on their performance and to guide necessary improvements while rewarding good performance.
 However, it’s not all about boosting productivity and removing errors from processes.
-Some of the knock-on benefits to modern PM include:
+Some of the knock-on benefits of modern PM include:

 - Motivation – Employees who receive active guidance and assistance in improving their performance experience higher levels of motivation, which in turn leads to performance increases.